Yanzhong-Ding/Torque-Bounded-Admittance-Control-With-Implicit-Euler-Realization-of-Set-Valued-Operators/README.md

-# Torque-Bounded Admittance Control With
-Implicit Euler Realization of Set-Valued
+# Torque-Bounded Admittance Control WithImplicit Euler Realization of Set-Valued
 Operators
 This repository accompanies the paper "Torque-Bounded Admittance Control With Implicit Euler Realization of Set-Valued Operators".

 ## Reproducing results

-Test results can be produced by running  `Two_DoFs_position_control`.
+The simulation results can be produced by running  `Two_DoFs_position_control`.

 ## References